redbadger/crux/docs/src/rfcs/decouple-from-http-types.md

 ## Background: what `http-types` gives us vs. what `http` gives us

-This migration is **not** a drop-in dependency swap. `http-types` is a rich, batteries-included HTTP model, whereas `http` is deliberately a minimal set of *type definitions* with no I/O, no body model, and no MIME handling.
-Knowing the gap precisely is the crux of this design.
+This migration was **not** a drop-in dependency swap. `http-types` is a rich, batteries-included HTTP model, whereas `http` is deliberately a minimal set of *type definitions* with no I/O, no body model, and no MIME handling.
+Knowing the gap precisely was the crux of this design.

 ### `http-types` API surface currently used by `crux_http`